nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

   "content": {
     // RelationshipTemplateContent
     "@type": "RelationshipTemplateContent",
-    "title": "Example of sending Requests via a RelationshipTemplate", "onNewRelationship": {
+    "onNewRelationship": {
       // Specification of the Request whose validity was checked in the previous step
-      // Is used if no active Relationship yet exists between the Sender and the Recipient "items": [
+      // Is used if no active Relationship yet exists between the Sender and the Recipient "title": "Example of a Request",
+      "items": [
         {
           "@type": "AuthenticationRequestItem",